Have you ever walked down the street and saw a group of youngsters wearing the iconic Adidas tracksuit?

 Jeremy usually reposts photos of fans showing off their collection of Adidas x Jeremy Scott on Facebook.
 This is a great way of engaging with your audience.
 You're not only generating excitement, but you're getting in touch with your fans and setting up the scene for them to have real conversations.

-Winning the female consumer continues to be one of Adidas' key focuses.
+Winning the female consumer continues to be one of Adidas' key advertising strategies.
 They have been investing in essential products, such as bras, tights, and running footwear.